hari-mandy/construction-epr-react/README.md

 -   Pagination added for the list shown.
 -   Submenu support in sidebar.
 -   Swiper was developed using swiper js.
+-   For the loading time skeleton animation was used.
+-   Dark & Light themes were implemented.

 ## Core Libraries Used